-When the rotator cuff becomes inflamed and thickened, it can be trapped under the acromion or the roof of the shoulder which is part of the scapula or the shoulder blade.
+When there is inflammation and thickening of the rotator cuff, it is trapped under the acromion or the roof of the shoulder which is part of the scapula or the shoulder blade.

-- Shoulder tendonitis is caused by a repeated micro trauma on the rotator cuff tendons.
+- Shoulder tendonitis is due to repetitive micro trauma on the rotator cuff tendons.

 - The rotator cuff tendon collides against the acromion bone where it becomes inflamed and the swelling.